jlyonsmith/Toaster/README.md

 Toaster is my solution to those problems.
 It is based on the MSTest framework, which in turn is a direct copy of the original NUnit framework.
 I smoothed out some inconsistencies in the API's and added some useful stuff like test ordering and access to environment variables.

 Some may consider the MSTest/NUnit API's to be a bit dated now.
-For example, the more modern and awesome XUnit eschews the use of initialize/cleanup methods and the need to use CLR attributes to identify test methods.
-In my experience, none of the "newer" unit test tools gives you that much that is different from those tools that have been around for a decade.
+For example, the more modern and very awesome [XUnit](https://xunit.codeplex.com/) eschews the use of initialize/cleanup methods and the need to use CLR attributes to identify test methods.
+However, in my experience, none of the newer revised unit test tools gives you much that is different from tools that have been around for a decade or more.

-In fact, the problem with the newer tools is that they require a rewrite of existing tests.
+In fact, the problem with the newer tools is that they often require a rewrite of existing tests.
 You can convert MSTest and NUnit tests to Toaster very quickly and easily.

 Another upside of Toaster over other unit test tools is that I believe you can write all 3 kinds of application tests using it:

 - Unit tests
-- Function tests
+- System tests
 - Stress tests

 The following sections elaborate on each of these types of test.